-Aspasia of Miletus (c.470-410 BCE) was a teacher, writer, and intellectual in Athens, Greece, who became famous as the lover of the statesman Pericles.
+Aspasia of Miletus (c.
+470-410 BCE) was a teacher, writer, and intellectual in Athens, Greece, who became famous as the lover of the statesman Pericles (l.
+495-429 BCE).
 The only statement about Aspasia of Miletus which can be maintained as objectively true is that she was a foreign-born woman living in Athens c.
 445 BCE who was the lover of Pericles and operated a salon of some sort.
-It is not even known if `Aspasia’ was her actual name or a `professional’ name as she seems to have been a hetaira (a high-class paid companion) and her name means `greeting with affection’ or `welcome’.
+It is not even known if 'Aspasia' was her actual name or a 'professional' name as she seems to have been a hetaira (a high-class paid companion) and her name means 'greeting with affection' or 'welcome'.

-It has been famously noted by Madeleine Henry that Aspasia is depicted by ancient writers according to those writer’s individual biases and so a clear picture of who she was and what she accomplished is almost impossible to grasp.
-“When we need Aspasia to be a chaste muse and teacher, she is there; when we need a grand horizontal, she is there, when we need a proto-feminist, she is there also” (Prisoner of History, 128).
-Ancient writers from Plato to Plutarch have characterized her according to their own particular need and so a modern reader must sift and measure the various accounts in any attempt to come to terms with who Aspasia may have been.
+It has been famously noted by Madeleine Henry that Aspasia is depicted by ancient writers according to those writers' individual biases and so a clear picture of who she was and what she accomplished is almost impossible to grasp.
+"When we need Aspasia to be a chaste muse and teacher, she is there; when we need a grand horizontal, she is there, when we need a proto-feminist, she is there also" (Henry, 128).
+Ancient writers from Plato to Plutarch have characterized her according to their own particular need, and so a modern reader must sift and measure the various accounts in an attempt to come to terms with who Aspasia may have been.
 A standard depiction of Aspasia in modern times reads thusly:

 A contributor to learning in Athens, Aspasia of Miletus (c.
 470-401/400 BCE) boldly surpassed the limited expectations for women by establishing a renowned girl's school and a popular salon.
 She lived free of female seclusion and conducted herself like a male intellectual while expounding on current events, philosophy, and rhetoric.
 Her fans included the philosopher Socrates and his followers, the teacher Plato, the orator Cicero, the historian Xenophon, the writer Athenaeus, and the statesman and general Pericles, her adoring common-law husband (The Oxford Classical Dictionary, 1992).